-It’s been another busy year for the Campaign and with the recent announcement of the DCMS review of FOBTs this winter, the battle against FOBTs is now at fever pitch.
+It’s been another busy year for the Campaign and with the government announcing a consultation period in October which runs until January 23rd, the battle against FOBTs is now at fever pitch.

 Over the past 12 months, FOBTs have been making headlines, ruining lives and the topic of many heated debates amongst UK MPs.

 Northern Ireland bookie arrested in gambling law probe

 In November, Campaign founder Derek Webb traveled to Northern Ireland to speak as an expert on FOBTs in a BBC Northern Ireland Spotlight investigation into FOBTs and their impact in the area.

 As the presenter investigated the impact FOBTs have had on the area, Derek was on hand to explain the reason the machines are so addictive, and why the maximum stakes per spin should be slashed to £2.
 During the programme, Spotlight disclosed a letter from the NI Attorney General to a senior politician declaring an opinion of the illegality of FOBTs in Northern Ireland.